Jacinda Ardern vows to deny accused mosque gunman notoriety he seeks

 CHRISTCHURCH, New Zealand — New Zealand's prime minister declared Tuesday she would do everything in her power to deny the accused mosque gunman a platform for elevating his white supremacist views, after the man dismissed his lawyer and opted to represent himself at his trial in the killings of 50 people.

-"I agree that it is absolutely something that we need to acknowledge, and do what we can to prevent the notoriety that this individual seeks," Prime Minister Jacinda Ardern told reporters.
 "He obviously had a range of reasons for committing this atrocious terrorist attack.
 Lifting his profile was one of them.
-And that's something that we can absolutely deny him."
+And that's something that we can absolutely deny him," Prime Minister Jacinda Ardern told reporters.

 Ardern, who also promised to examine the role social media may have played in the attack, demurred about whether she wanted the trial to occur behind closed doors, saying that was not her decision to make.